Master of Public Health and Master of Science in Nursing (MPH/MSN)

 Oviedo-Joekes, Eugenia (public health and substance use, with a focus on testing alternative approaches to expand and diversify the treatments offered; treatment needs of patients)

-Patrick, David (Antibiotics and Resistance, Pharmacoepidemiology, Response to Emerging Infectious Diseases, Responding to the Threat of Antimicrobial Resistance at Population Level)
+Patrick, David (Health sciences; Public and population health; Antibiotics and Resistance; Pharmacoepidemiology; Responding to the Threat of Antimicrobial Resistance at Population Level; Response to Emerging Infectious Diseases)